Overview of Rank Transformation in Informatica

 Step 6: Once this is done, go to the ports tab.
 Here you can choose which port you would like to find the rank for.
 You can also choose the group by option for the field you would like to group by while finding the rank.
-You just have to click on the checkbox for the field which has the rank to be associated and the group by a checkbox for the field which needs to be grouped by.
-The following is the description for the ports that are present
+You have to click on the checkbox for the field with the rank to be associated and the group by a checkbox for the field that needs to be grouped by.
+The following is the description for the ports that are present.

-- Port Name: All columns which are present in the table are mentioned here with its respective data type.
+- Port Name: All columns present in the table are mentioned here with its respective data type.

 - O: All columns which are to be present in the output should be checked.

-- Group by: If this is checked then we can understand that on which field the transformation has to be grouped by.
+- Group by: If this is checked, we can understand that the transformation has to be grouped by on which field.

-When you go to the Ports tab click on the checkbox with (R) for the port where rank is to be found.
+When you go to the Ports tab, click on the checkbox with (R) for the port where rank is found.
 The grouping can be done by checking the tick mark for the GroupBy option.